Tribal Judicial Support Clinic

 Students are assigned research projects from participating tribal courts.
 They provide research assistance to tribal court judges and personnel in projects that range from tribal code development, legal research and drafting of legal memoranda and judicial orders.
 The clinic is open to students that have taken Federal Indian Law; Sovereignty, Self-Determination and the Indigenous Nations; or Native American Natural Resources Law.
 This clinic also satisfies the Tribal Lawyer Certificate Program internship requirement.

-Gaining experience, confidence through Tribal Judicial Support Clinic
+Gaining unique legal perspective through Tribal Judicial Support Clinic

 No application is required.
 Students enter the clinic by following standard enrollment procedures for: